Table of Contents

 Subject-Related Training¶

-The Graduate of Natural Sciences offers a wide range of subject-related training modules.
-Each doctoral candidate takes part with at least 10 CPs, which is equivalent to the six weekly course hours (SWS) [1] required by the regulations for the award of doctoral degrees.
+The Graduate Program in Natural Sciences offers a wide variety of training modules relevant to the field.
+Each doctoral candidate is required to complete at least 10 credit points (CPs), which corresponds to six hours of weekly coursework (SWS) [1] as outlined in the regulations for earning doctoral degrees.

-Please discuss questions about suitable subject-specific courses with your supervisor, as he or she knows both your Ph.D. project and your existing skills.
+We encourage you to discuss potential subject-specific courses with your supervisor, who is familiar with both your Ph.D. project and your current skill set.

-Our catalog is open; suitable modules and courses can be added anytime.
-Furthermore, new courses may extend the Graduate Center of Natural Sciences portfolio.
+Our catalog is regularly updated, allowing for the addition of suitable modules and courses at any time.
+Furthermore, new courses may enhance the offerings available through the Graduate Center of Natural Sciences.

 Additional Courses not yet included in the catalog¶